Blackfella Films: History

+In 2013 producer Jacob Hickey was appointed Head of Factual.

+In 2020, Miranda Dear left the company, and in 2022, Rachel Perkins moved on to other things.

+In 2020 Erin Bretherton joined the company as Head of Scripted Development and producer.
+After her departure in 2023, in 2024 Penny Smallacombe was appointed Head of Scripted.

+As of August 2024 Darren Dale is managing director.

+Location and description

+Blackfella Films is a film production company owned by First Nations Australian filmmakers.
+It creates both factual and drama content in various formats, for cinema release as well as both feature and series forms on television and online platforms.
+It is headquartered in Sydney and also has an office in Melbourne, where factual content is produced.

+Productions

 The company's most successful production has been the multi-award-winning seven-part 2008 documentary series First Australians.
 This series experienced both national and international success, including screening to over 2.3 million viewers in Australia on SBS, and has since become the best selling educational DVD in Australia.

 The 2011 documentary, The Tall Man, won the inaugural Walkley Award for "Long-form Journalism: Documentary".
 In 2012 they released the docudrama Mabo, a telemovie, and produced the six-part television drama series Redfern Now.
 In late 2012 a second series of Redfern Now was awarded funding from Screen Australia, and went into production in May 2013.